ksator/junos-automation-apps-dockerized/README.md

 Various tools for junos automation (Python libraries, Ansible ...) packaged in a Dockerfile at the root of this repository.
-A docker image is automated built and published in the docker registery.
+A docker image is automated, built and published in the docker registry.

 Usage:
-To download the image from the Docker registery, use this command:
+To download the image from the Docker registry, use this command:

 ```
 $ docker pull ksator/junos-automation-tools